 What's inside this article:

-- Hit the Insert Embedded Content icon in CKEditor.
+- Position the cursor where you want to embed the image.
+Then, hit the Insert Embedded Content icon in CKEditor.

-- Ensure Single item and Image are selected.
+- Ensure Single item > Image > Internal are selected.

 - Select + Attach (the plus icon) next to the image you want to embed.